Afraz496/fypafraz/README.md

 `$ chmod u+x runsimplekexntimes`

 If you wish to terminate execution on Linux or Unix you can use the Ctrl+X command to terminate the script.

+The Python script now comes loaded with a test-suite similar to the test script in C.

+To understand the commands of the test script type:

+`$ python simplekeyexchange.py --help`

+This will display further commands that could time individual parameters, the entire key exchange and even print keys.

 ### C